How to Recycle Christmas Tree Lights This Holiday Season

 Online Recycling Solutions for Christmas Tree Lights

-Where to Recycle Christmas Lights in San Francisco?
+Summary: Where to Recycle Christmas Tree Lights

 You can first check with your state’s requirements on how to dispose of your old Christmas lights.
 GreenCitizen also has a mail-in recycling program where you can send your Christmas lights to us and we’ll recycle them for you.